-Calapan Water owns and operates exclusively the waterworks system of Calapan City, Oriental Mindoro by virtue of its legislative franchise under Republic Act No. 9185 which will expire on February 9, 2028 and a Certificate of Public Convenience (CPC) issued by the National Water Resources Board ("NWRB") which expires on January 17, 2023.
+Calapan Water owns and operates exclusively the waterworks system of Calapan City, Oriental Mindoro by virtue of its legislative franchise under Republic Act No. 9185 which will expire on February 9, 2028 and a Certificate of Public Convenience (CPC) issued by the National Water Resources Board ("NWRB") which expired last January 17, 2023.
+On February 27, 2023, NWRB extended the Provisional Authority issued to Calapan Water last September 13, 2022 until June 14, 2023 due to its inability to process the CPC application as a result of the restrictions brought abought by the COVID-19 pandemic.
 Calapan Water is one of the few privately owned water systems in the country today.
-It has no competitor nor known oppositor to its franchise within its franchise area.
+It has no competitor nor known opposition to its franchise within its franchise area.

-As of December 31, 2021, the water supply system serves ten (10) urban barangays and twenty-nine (29) adjoining rural barangays.
-The total number of water service connections is now at 18,576 from the previous year's 18,142.
-It currently serves 17,439 residential and 1,137 commercial clients.
+As of December 31, 2022, the water supply system serves ten (10) urban barangays and twenty-nine (29) adjoining rural barangays.
+The total number of water service connections is now at 19,418 from the previous year's 18,576.
+It currently serves 18,190 residential and 1,228 commercial clients.
 It is not dependent on one or few major customers nor does it depend on a limited number of suppliers.

-CWWC's average Non-Revenue Water (NRW) went up to 23.92% for 2021 as against 19.95% of the previous year.
-For the month of December 2021, non-revenue water is 28.46% from 23.76% of December 2020.
+CWWC's average Non-Revenue Water (NRW) slightly went up to 23.97% for 2022 as against 23.92% of the previous year.
+For the month of December 2022, non-revenue water is 22.31% from 28.46% of December 2021.
 The increase in NRW is due to flushing of lines, leaks on distribution pipes, and cleaning of tanks.